© 2026 Rentokil Initial plc and subject to the conditions in the legal statement.

 Not only are mosquito bites incredibly itchy and annoying, but they also carry with them the risk of disease transmission.
 Protect yourself and your family from mosquitoes this summer with Ehrlich Pest Control.
-Our Mosquito and Tick Protection Plan will put your mind at ease knowing that our mosquito control experts are keeping your property mosquito-free.
+Our mosquito and tick prevention plan will put your mind at ease knowing that our mosquito control experts are keeping your property mosquito-free.

-Check out 5 of the top cities for East Coast mosquito activity listed below.
+Check out five of the top cities for East Coast mosquito activity listed below.

 Coming in at number 5 is our nation’s capital, Washington.
 D.C.
 As temperatures rise in the United States, mosquitoes are gravitating further north, and this city is suffering the consequences.
 Additionally, mosquitoes are better able to survive the winter months when temperatures fail to drop below freezing.
 The D.C. area has many bodies of water, thousands of people passing through each day (plenty of blood to drink!), and abundant wooded areas that provide mosquitoes a desirable environment in which to live.